ifaronti/Recipes-Api/README.md

 The process for this project was very random at first.
 This project took a cumulative 8-10hours because I was learning some new React tricks.
 I couldn't really point to a definitive start point.
 I just knew after I was done with all the logics, I wanted this project to be in my portfolio.
 So I did the CSS and added a few effects to make it look more appealing.
 I love this project!!!!
+I have also adopted redxjs/toolkit for state managemnt in this project.
+This I did a week after I finished the project.
+I started practicing redux so I decided why not test it on this one.

 ### Built with
 - Flexbox
 - CSS Grid
 - [React](https://reactjs.org/) - JS library
+- reduxjs/toolkit

 ### What I learned
 I picked up react-router's basic concepts and went deeper into useContext hook.
 They are both awesome.
+I have also picked up the foundamentals of redux.
+It is a stressful to set up state management tool but after setup, everything else is smooth sailing

 ### Continued development
-I'll be practicing more react-router-dom hooks and continue to use createContext & useContext. useContext is very awesome as soon as I realized how seamless it is to just tranfer a state data from one component to others without use of props
+I'll be practicing more react-router-dom hooks and continue to use createContext & useContext. useContext is very awesome as soon as I realized how seamless it is to just tranfer a state data from one component to others without use of props. i'll also be using a lot of redux {useDispatch, useSelector, createSlice, configureStore}

 ### Useful resources